Former FBI agent who destroyed evidence in Springdale lawmaker’s kickback case avoids jail

 According to testimony in that 2018 hearing, the bureau's computer examiner in Little Rock found the hard drive was blank.
 He called Cessario, who asked the examiner to report there was nothing on the drive.
 The examiner refused and reported the erasure to superiors.

-Holmes noted Brooks was able to prevent any disruption of the case by Cessario's actions, noting the Woods conviction was upheld on appeal.
+Holmes noted Brooks was able to prevent any disruption of the case by Cessario's actions, noting Woods' conviction was upheld on appeal.

+After Cessario's tampering came to light, investigation and prosecution of Cessario was assigned to an outside jurisdiction because Cessario worked in the Department of Justice's Western District of Arkansas, which prosecuted Woods.
+Jackson is an assistant U.S. attorney for the Justice Department's Eastern District of Texas.